kash0lt/send_aprs/README.md

-        self.LATITUDE = "ddhh.mmN"                      # Replace with your latitude in degress, hours, and decimal minutes N for north self.LONGITUDE = "dddhh.mmW"                    # Replace with your longitude ddd degrees, hh hours, and decimal mm minutes W for west self.COMMENT = "APRS via Python script"  		# Optional status comment self.SYMBOL_CODE = "-"							# This indicates a house icon for APRS
+        self.LATITUDE = "ddhh.mmN"                      # Replace with your latitude in degress, hours, and decimal minutes N for north self.LONGITUDE = "dddhh.mmW"                    # Replace with your longitude ddd degrees, hh hours, and decimal mm minutes W for west self.COMMENT = "APRS via Python script"  		# Optional status comment self.SYMBOL_CODE = "/-"							# This indicates a house icon for APRS table one

     def about(self):
         print("APRS information about this users ham call sign and passcode to APRS")